kartonfarkas/api_docs/source/index.rst

 This is a developer site with detailed information about using our REST API and how to develop integrations with our services.

-For more information regarding product documentation, please visit the `Emarsys Product Documentation Site <https://documentation.emarsys.com>`_.
+For more information regarding product specific documentation, please visit the `Emarsys Product Documentation Site <https://documentation.emarsys.com>`_.

 Contents
 --------